 So what are prediabetes and diabetes?
 When you are healthy, your body breaks down carbohydrates from food and turns them into glucose (a type of sugar) that goes into your blood.
 As your blood sugar (blood glucose) levels increase, a type of cells in your pancreas secrete a hormone called insulin.
 Insulin helps your fat, muscle, and liver cells to take up glucose from your bloodstream.

 This is how prediabetes and diabetes develop:

+This is known as insulin resistance.
 The progression can take years or decades, but you can stop or slow the progression if you make healthy changes such as losing weight, exercising more and planning a healthier diet.
-Lark can help you plan your 2019 diet here.
+Lark can help you plan your 2020 diet here.

 Diabetes Prevention Program

-The CDC-recognized DPP is focused on the lifestyle changes that can reduce or eliminate symptoms of prediabetes.
+The Fully CDC-Recognized DPP is focused on the lifestyle changes that can reduce or eliminate symptoms of prediabetes.
 It is designed to help people with prediabetes lose weight, eat better and increase physical activity.